Morrisville, North Carolina: Utilities

 Water and wastewater services are provided by the Town of Cary.
 Cary sources water from Jordan Lake.
 Electricity is provided by Duke Energy and Natural Gas is provided by Dominion Energy.
 Solid waste collection is contracted by the town to GFL Environmental.

+Downtown

+In September 2025, Morrisville broke ground on the site of a planned 25-acre high-density town center.
+The district will include the town's existing historic buildings, dog park, library, and Indian Creek Trailhead and Park as well as residential, office, retail, and civic facilities.
+The first phase is scheduled to open in 2027.

+Education

+The overwhelming majority of the municipality, in Wake County, is in the Wake County Public School System.

+The small portion in Durham County is in the Durham Public Schools school district.